codepo8/developer-advocacy-handbook/prepare-slide-decks.md

 the first question at every conference I get is whether the slides will be available or not.

-## Quick Presentation creation tip: unpacking bullets
+## Quick presentation creation tip: unpacking bullets

 Bullet points in posts and educational texts are great, as they chunk content into digestible bits and give a structure that flowing text might not give.
 But, as a slide in your talk, they are the most boring, lazy, and actually inefficient way to bring your message across.

-Melissa Marshall explained this quite nicely in the "[Talk nerdy to me](http:/www.ted.com/talks/melissa_marshall_talk_nerdy_to_me.html)" TED talk: "bullets are made to kill and bullet lists kill audiences".
+Melissa Marshall explained this quite nicely in the ["Talk nerdy to me"](http:/www.ted.com/talks/melissa_marshall_talk_nerdy_to_me.html) TED talk: "bullets are made to kill and bullet lists kill audiences".
 This is especially true when you show all the bullets at once with each having a long sentence following it.
 This will make the audience read